 When Kadeau closed for the harsh Scandinavian winter, Cree returned to the States, positioning herself under the tutelage of Sherry Yard at Spago Beverly Hills.
 There she revisited classic techniques, and learned to foster strong relationships with area farmers.

 Cree returned to Chicago in 2012, where she now draws on her broad range of experiences as the Pastry Chef at Blackbird and avec.
 Nominated for Outstanding Pastry Chef by the James Beard Foundation in 2014, her thoughtful, nuanced and resoundingly delicious desserts perfectly culminate the divergent dining experiences of both restaurants.
-In 2013, Cree was nominated for a Jean Banchet Award for Culinary Excellence, recognizing culinary originality and talent in the Chicagoland area.
 For insights into Dana Cree's culinary exploits, visit ThePastryDepartment.com